Ejective consonant: Description

-In producing an ejective, the stylohyoid muscle and digastric muscle contract, causing the hyoid bone and the connected glottis to raise, and the forward articulation (at the velum in the case of [kʼ]) is held, raising air pressure greatly in the mouth so when the oral articulators separate, there is a dramatic burst of air.
+In producing an ejective, the stylohyoid muscle and digastric muscle contract, causing the hyoid bone and the connected glottis to rise, and the forward articulation (at the velum in the case of [kʼ]) is held, raising air pressure greatly in the mouth so when the oral articulators separate, there is a dramatic burst of air.
 The Adam's apple may be seen moving when the sound is pronounced.
-In the languages in which they are more obvious, ejectives are often described as sounding like “spat” consonants, but ejectives are often quite weak.
+In the languages in which they are more obvious, ejectives are often described as sounding like "spat" consonants, but ejectives are often quite weak.
 In some contexts and in some languages, they are easy to mistake for tenuis or even voiced stops.
 These weakly ejective articulations are sometimes called intermediates in older American linguistic literature and are notated with different phonetic symbols: = strongly ejective, = weakly ejective.
 Strong and weak ejectives have not been found to be contrastive in any natural language.

 In strict, technical terms, ejectives are glottalic egressive consonants.
 The most common ejective is [kʼ] even if it is more difficult to produce than other ejectives like [tʼ] or [pʼ] because the auditory distinction between [kʼ] and [k] is greater than with other ejectives and voiceless consonants of the same place of articulation.
 In proportion to the frequency of uvular consonants, [qʼ] is even more common, as would be expected from the very small oral cavity used to pronounce a voiceless uvular stop. [pʼ], on the other hand, is quite rare.
 That is the opposite pattern to what is found in the implosive consonants, in which the bilabial is common and the velar is rare.

 Ejective fricatives are rare for presumably the same reason: with the air escaping from the mouth while the pressure is being raised, like inflating a leaky bicycle tire, it is harder to distinguish the resulting sound as salient as a [kʼ].

 Occurrence

 Ejectives occur in about 20% of the world's languages.
 Ejectives that phonemically contrast with pulmonic consonants occur in about 15% of languages around the world.
-The occurrence of ejectives often correlates to languages in mountainous regions such as the North American Cordillera, where ejectives are extremely common.
-They frequently occur throughout the Andes and Maya Mountains.
-They are also common in the East African Rift and the South African Plateau (see Geography of Africa).
-In Eurasia they are extremely common in the Caucasus, which forms an island of ejective languages.
+The occurrence of ejectives often correlates to languages in mountainous regions such as the Caucasus which forms an island of ejective languages.
+They are also found frequently in the East African Rift and the South African Plateau (see Geography of Africa).
+In the Americas, they are extremely common in the North American Cordillera.
+They also frequently occur throughout the Andes and Maya Mountains.
 Elsewhere, they are rare.

 Language families that distinguish ejective consonants include: